ninest/me-3/content/mini-project/direct-contact/index.md

   <Image src={filled} height={1314} width={900} />
 </div>

-I created this mini web app for my dad, who often has to contact people a single time.
-To start chats on WhatsApp, we have to save the number as a contact.
+I created this mini web app for my dad, who often has to contact people as part of his job.
+To start chats on WhatsApp, we have to save the number as a contact, which in turn ends up cluttering our contacts list.
+The app enables enables messaging people on WhatsApp without having to create a contact for them.

+This is a progressive web app, so it can be installed as a mobile app with the "Add to home screen feature" on Safari or Chrome.